abeciana1/nyc_eateries/README.md

 * User has many reviews
 * Restaurant has many reviews
 * Review belongs to user and restaurant.
-* Community has many users
-* Community has many restaurants, through cuisine
+* User has many cuisines
-* Restaurants has many communities, through cuisine
+* Restaurants has many cuisine
-* Cuisine belongs to community and restaurant
+* Cuisine belongs to user and restaurant

 ## User Stories